disease-maps/disease-maps.github.io/pages/projects/markopolo/overlays.md

 To create an account, please contact the MINERVA team at [minerva@uni.lu](mailto:minerva@uni.lu).
 Optionally, you can use your ORCID ID to create an account.
 Normally your new account will be activated within 24 hours.

-To log in or to sign up, click the icon in the top-left corner.
+To login, click the icon in the top-left corner.

 <img src="/pages/projects/markopolo/images/overlays02.png" width="600" />